 - Access to and basic proficiency with a PDF reader, Microsoft Word, and Microsoft PowerPoint are also required as they are used to access course material and submit evaluation items

 - Complete the online application form using Michener’s self-service portal.
-The application opens officially on May11th.
-The deadline is June 30th, 2022.
+The application opens officially April 3rd, 2023.
+The application deadline is June 2nd, 2023.
 You will receive an automated acknowledgement of receipt.

-- Shortlisted candidates will be selected for a 30 minute interview to take place the week of July 18th, 2022.
-You will receive an invitation from the course directors the week of July 8th, 2022.
+- Shortlisted candidates will be selected for a 30 minute interview to take place in June 2023.

 Required Documents for Application